-Want to be the fastest kid to operate to your Mac?
-Find out here how to create keyboard shortcuts on a Mac for any menu item you frequently use.
+Want to be the fastest to operate your Mac and have do with they keyboard what possible no one else has done before?
+Find out here how to create a keyboard shortcut on a Mac for any menu item you frequently use.

 First, the Angle to Best See the Stars